Ivanovic–Janković rivalry: 2013–2016

-Although they didn't met in 2012, at the start of the 2013 they met at Australian Open.
+Although they didn't meet in 2012, at the start of the 2013 they met at Australian Open.
 Ivanovic won match 7–5, 6–3.
 A little later in that year, Jankovic suddenly got back to top 10, after being ranked out of top 20 at start of the year.
-Ivanovic had a slower return to top, but improves in 2014 caused back to top 10 for the first time since 2009.
-This improve of both caused the meeting in semifinal for the first time since 2008.
+Ivanovic had a slower return to top, but the improvement in 2014 caused her return to top 10 for the first time since 2009.
+This improvement of both caused the meeting in semifinal for the first time since 2008.
 It was in 2014 Stuttgart, when Ivanovic won 6–3, 7–5 and improved to 9–3 in head-to-head.
 The rivalry ended in 2016, as the two went out of top 50.
 With Ivanovic retired from tennis in late 2016, Jankovic became the Serbian no. 1 female tennis player.

 Relationship

 The relationship between pair has been strained.
 Both have openly admitted in the past to not liking each other and have been involved in a number of high-profile spats on and off court.